top of page

 The Chief Scientist office of NSW

-She holds an MBA from Stanford University (Arjay Miller Scholar), is the author of Mission Control: How Governments and Nonprofits can Focus, Achieve More and Change the World (Taylor & Francis) and taught at New York University’s Wagner’s School of Public Policy.
+Downey, GAICD, holds an MBA from Stanford University (Arjay Miller Scholar).
+Downey is the author of a numerous articles and papers and a book Publisher’s Weekly called a “must-read”, Mission Control: How Nonprofits and Governments can Focus, Achieve More and Change the World, was a former special advisor to the Department of Prime Minister and Cabinet, taught public policy at New York University’s Wagner Graduate School of Public Policy and is an experienced Board Director.

 Liana Downey